 SAGE Research Methods is a research methods tool created to help researchers, faculty and students with their research projects.
 It provides access to over 175,000 pages of SAGE’s book, journal and reference content with advanced search and discovery tools.
 Since SAGE Research Methods focuses on methodology rather than disciplines, it can be used across the social sciences, health sciences, and beyond.
 For guidance see SAGE's LibGuide and methods map.

 Alternative link (if above doesn't work)

-If you would like to find out more about our ebook collections and how best to use them, drop-in and speak to an Academic Liaison Librarian in the Learning Commons on Floor 1, open:
+If you would like to find out more about our ebook collections and how best to use them, drop-in and speak to an Academic Liaison Librarian in the at the LibSMART desk, first floor of the Library:

 Or take a look at our list of Subject guides, available from: